watir/watirbook/installation/windows-7.md

     Selenium::WebDriver::Error::WebDriverError: Unable to find the chromedriver executable.
 Please download the server from http://code.google.com/p/chromium/downloads/list and place it somewhere on your PATH.
 More info at http://code.google.com/p/selenium/wiki/ChromeDriver.
     (...)

 Looks like there is a problem.
-You have to download chromedriver_win32_13.0.775.0.zip from http://code.google.com/p/selenium/downloads/list.
-Unzip the file (you will get chromedriver.exe) and put it in any folder that is in your PATH.
+You have to download `chromedriver_win32_14.0.836.0.zip` from http://code.google.com/p/chromium/downloads/list.
+Unzip the file (you will get `chromedriver.exe`) and put it in any folder that is in your PATH.
 To check which folders are in PATH, open command prompt and type `path`:

     C:\Users\zeljko>path
     PATH=C:\Windows\system32;C:\Windows;C:\Windows\System32\Wbem;C:\Windows\System32\WindowsPowerShell\v1.0\;C:\Ruby192\bin